padrinobook/padrinobook/02-job-vacancy-application.md

 - `spec_helper` - Is a file to load commonly used functions to setup the tests.
 - `describe block` - This block describes the context for our tests.
 Think of it as way to group related tests.
-- `get ...` - This command executes a HTTTP GET to the provided address.
+- `get ...` - This command executes a HTTP GET to the provided address.
 - `last_response` - The response object returns the header and body of the HTTP request.

-Now let's run the tests with `rspec spec/page_controller_spec.rb` and see what's going on:
+Now let's run the tests with `rspec spec/app/page_controller_spec.rb` and see what's going on:

 {: lang="bash" }
-    PageController
-      GET #about
-        renders the :about view
-      GET #contact
-        renders the :contact view
-      GET #home
-        renders :home view
+    ...

-    Finished in 0.21769 seconds
+    Finished in 0.15416 seconds
     3 examples, 0 failures

 Cool, all tests passed!
 We didn't exactly use behavior-driven development until now, but will do so in the next parts.

 **Red-Green Cycle**